 So this story is very old.
 Of course it’s overtly didactic by contemporary standards.
 But what are the messages?
 And have the messages themselves held fast?

 This story might take place in any number of English speaking areas.
 Maria Edgeworth was herself an English-Irish writer.
 She was born in Oxfordshire England but moved to Ireland after her mother died and her father remarried.
-This story is set in London, where all the best things could be found.
+This story is set in London, where all the best things could be found in shops.

 Most of Maria Edgeworth’s stories were domestic, taking place inside the home.
 This is a rare outing for a little girl character.
 (Of course she’s bowled over by the experience!)

 The family is a nuclear family with a mother, a father, a son and a daughter.
 The Every (White) Family.
 They are neither fabulously wealthy nor poor.
 We learn more about Rosamund’s family life from the other Rosamund stories: They live in a comfortable, cosy home with a fireplace to warm up and a safe garden to play in.
 She shares her bedroom with her sister Laura.